top of page

 "With great compassion our gurudeva said, ‘My dear boys, it is very wonderful that you have suffered so much trouble for me.
 Everyone likes to take care of his body as the first consideration, but you are so good and faithful to your guru that without caring for bodily comforts you have taken so much trouble for me.
 I am glad to see that bona fide students like you will undergo any kind of trouble for the satisfaction of the spiritual master.
 That is the way for a bona fide disciple to become free from his debt to the spiritual master.
 It is the duty of the disciple to dedicate his life to the service of the spiritual master.
 My dear best of the twice-born, I am greatly pleased by your acts, and I bless you: May all your desires and ambitions be fulfilled.
 May the understanding of the Vedas which you have learned from me always continue to remain within your memory, so that at every moment you can remember the teachings of the Vedas and quote their instructions without difficulty.
 Thus you will never be disappointed in this life or the next.'"

-Krsna continued: "My dear friend, you may remember that many such incidents occurred while we were in the asrama of our spiritual master.
+Krishna continued: "My dear friend, you may remember that many such incidents occurred while we were in the ashrama of our spiritual master.
 Both of us can realize that without the blessings of the spiritual master no one can be happy.
 By the mercy of the spiritual master and by his blessings, one can achieve peace and prosperity and be able to fulfill the mission of human life."

-On hearing this, the learned brahmana replied, "My dear Krsna, You are the Supreme Lord and the supreme spiritual master of everyone, and since I was fortunate enough to live with You in the house of our guru, I think I have nothing more to do in the matter of prescribed Vedic duties.
+On hearing this, the learned brahmana replied, "My dear Krishna, You are the Supreme Lord and the supreme spiritual master of everyone, and since I was fortunate enough to live with You in the house of our guru, I think I have nothing more to do in the matter of prescribed Vedic duties.
 My dear Lord, the Vedic hymns, ritualistic ceremonies, religious activities and all other necessities for the perfection of human life, including economic development, sense gratification and liberation, are all derived from one source: Your supreme personality.
 All the different processes of life are ultimately meant for understanding Your personality.
 In other words, they are the different parts of Your transcendental form.
 And yet You played the role of a student and lived with us in the house of the guru.
 This means that You adopted all these pastimes for Your pleasure only; otherwise there was no need for Your playing the role of a human being."

-Lord Krsna knew that Sudama was hesitating to present Him with the paltry chipped rice, which was actually unfit for His eating.
+Lord Krishna knew that Sudama was hesitating to present Him with the paltry chipped rice, which was actually unfit for His eating.
 Understanding the mind of Sudama Vipra, the Lord said, "My dear friend, I am certainly not in need of anything, but if My devotee gives Me something as an offering of love, even though it may be very insignificant, I accept it with great pleasure.
 On the other hand, if a person is not a devotee, even though he may offer Me very valuable things, I do not like to accept them.
 I actually accept only things offered to Me in devotion and love; otherwise, however valuable a thing may be, I do not accept it.
 If My pure devotee offers Me even the most insignificant things -- a little flower, a little piece of leaf, a little water -- but saturates the offering in devotional love, then not only do I gladly accept such an offering, but I eat it with great pleasure."

 Lord Krsna assured Sudama Vipra that He would be very glad to accept the chipped rice he had brought from home, yet out of great shyness Sudama Vipra hesitated to present it to the Lord.
-He was thinking, "How can I offer such an insignificant thing to Krsna?" and he simply bowed his head.
+He was thinking, "How can I offer such an insignificant thing to Krishna?" and he simply bowed his head.

-Lord Krsna, the Supersoul, knows everything in everyone's heart.
+Lord Krihsna, the Supersoul, knows everything in everyone's heart.
 He knows everyone's determination and everyone's want.
 He knew, therefore, the reason for Sudama Vipra's coming to Him.
 He knew that, driven by extreme poverty, he had come there at the request of his wife.
 Thinking of Sudama as His very dear class friend, He knew that Sudama's love for Him as a friend was never tainted by any desire for material benefit.
-Krsna thought, "Sudama has not come asking anything from Me; being obliged by the request of his wife, he has come to see Me just to please her."
-Lord Krsna therefore decided that He would give more material opulence to Sudama Vipra than could be imagined even by the king of heaven.
+Krishna thought, "Sudama has not come asking anything from Me; being obliged by the request of his wife, he has come to see Me just to please her."
+Lord Krishna therefore decided that He would give more material opulence to Sudama Vipra than could be imagined even by the king of heaven.

 He then snatched the bundle of chipped rice which was hanging on the shoulder of the poor brahmana, packed in one corner of his wrapper, and said, "What is this?
 My dear friend, you have brought Me nice, palatable chipped rice!"
 He encouraged Sudama Vipra, saying, "I consider that this quantity of chipped rice will satisfy not only Me but the whole creation."
-It is understood from this statement that Krsna, being the original source of everything, is the root of the entire creation.
-As watering the root of a tree immediately distributes water to every part of the tree, so an offering made to Krsna, or any action done for Krsna, is to be considered the highest welfare work for everyone, because the benefit of such an offering is distributed throughout the creation.
-Love for Krsna is distributed to all living entities.
+It is understood from this statement that Krishna, being the original source of everything, is the root of the entire creation.
+As watering the root of a tree immediately distributes water to every part of the tree, so an offering made to Krishna, or any action done for Krishna, is to be considered the highest welfare work for everyone, because the benefit of such an offering is distributed throughout the creation.
+Love for Krishna is distributed to all living entities.

-While Lord Krsna was speaking to Sudama Vipra, He ate one morsel of chipped rice from his bundle, and when He attempted to eat a second morsel, Rukminidevi, the goddess of fortune herself, checked the Lord by catching hold of His hand.
-After touching the hand of Krsna, Rukmini said, "My dear Lord, this one morsel of chipped rice is sufficient to cause him who offered it to become very opulent in this life and to continue his opulence in the next life.
+While Lord Krishna was speaking to Sudama Vipra, He ate one morsel of chipped rice from his bundle, and when He attempted to eat a second morsel, Rukminidevi, the goddess of fortune herself, checked the Lord by catching hold of His hand.
+After touching the hand of Krishna, Rukmini said, "My dear Lord, this one morsel of chipped rice is sufficient to cause him who offered it to become very opulent in this life and to continue his opulence in the next life.
 My Lord, You are so kind to Your devotee that even this one morsel of chipped rice pleases You very greatly, and Your pleasure assures the devotee opulence in both this life and the next."
-This indicates that when food is offered to Lord Krsna with love and devotion and He is pleased and accepts it from the devotee, Rukminidevi, the goddess of fortune, becomes so greatly obliged to the devotee that she has to go personally to the devotee's home to turn it into the most opulent home in the world.
+This indicates that when food is offered to Lord Krishna with love and devotion and He is pleased and accepts it from the devotee, Rukminidevi, the goddess of fortune, becomes so greatly obliged to the devotee that she has to go personally to the devotee's home to turn it into the most opulent home in the world.
 If one feeds Narayana sumptuously, the goddess of fortune, Laksmi, automatically becomes a guest in one's house, which means that one's home becomes opulent.
-The learned brahmana Sudama passed that night at the house of Lord Krsna, and while there he felt as if he were living on a Vaikuntha planet.
-Actually he was living in Vaikuntha, because wherever Lord Krsna, the original Narayana, and Rukminidevi, the goddess of fortune, live is not different from the spiritual planets, Vaikunthaloka.
+The learned brahmana Sudama passed that night at the house of Lord Krishna, and while there he felt as if he were living on a Vaikuntha planet.
+Actually he was living in Vaikuntha, because wherever Lord Krishna, the original Narayana, and Rukminidevi, the goddess of fortune, live is not different from the spiritual planets, Vaikunthaloka.

-The brahmana thought, "It is most pleasurable to see Lord Krsna, who is most devoted to the brahmanas.
+The brahmana thought, "It is most pleasurable to see Lord Krishna, who is most devoted to the brahmanas.
 How great a lover He is of the brahminical culture!
 He is the Supreme Brahman Himself, yet He reciprocates with the brahmanas.
 He also respects the brahmanas so much that He embraced to His chest such a poor brahmana as me, although He never embraces anyone to His chest except the goddess of fortune.
-How can there be any comparison between me, a poor, sinful brahmana, and the Supreme Lord Krsna, who is the only shelter of the goddess of fortune?
+How can there be any comparison between me, a poor, sinful brahmana, and the Supreme Lord Krishna, who is the only shelter of the goddess of fortune?
 And yet, considering me a brahmana, with heartfelt pleasure He embraced me in His two transcendental arms.
-Lord Krsna was so kind to me that He allowed me to sit on the same bedstead where the goddess of fortune lies down.
+Lord Krishna was so kind to me that He allowed me to sit on the same bedstead where the goddess of fortune lies down.
 He considered me His real brother.
 How can I appreciate my obligation to Him?
-When I was tired, Srimati Rukminidevi, the goddess of fortune, began to fan me, holding the camara whisk in her own hand.
-She never considered her exalted position as the first queen of Lord Krsna.
+When I was tired, Shrimati Rukminidevi, the goddess of fortune, began to fan me, holding the camara whisk in her own hand.
+She never considered her exalted position as the first queen of Lord Krishna.
 I was rendered service by the Supreme Personality of Godhead because of His high regard for the brahmanas, and by massaging my legs and feeding me with His own hand, He practically worshiped me!
-Aspiring for elevation to the heavenly planets, liberation, all kinds of material opulence, or perfection in the powers of mystic yoga, everyone throughout the universe worships the lotus feet of Lord Krsna.
+Aspiring for elevation to the heavenly planets, liberation, all kinds of material opulence, or perfection in the powers of mystic yoga, everyone throughout the universe worships the lotus feet of Lord Krishna.
 Yet the Lord was so kind to me that He did not give me even a farthing, knowing very well that I am a poverty-stricken man who, if I got some money, might become puffed up and mad after material opulence and so forget Him."

 The statement of the brahmana Sudama is correct.
 An ordinary man who is very poor and prays to the Lord for benediction in material opulence, and who somehow or other becomes richer in material opulence, immediately forgets his obligation to the Lord.
 Therefore, the Lord does not offer opulences to His devotee unless the devotee is thoroughly tested.
 Rather, if a neophyte devotee serves the Lord very sincerely and at the same time wants material opulence, the Lord keeps him from obtaining it.